-3. ArtistDesign will impact R&D activities from an organizational perspective.
+- COMBEST COMponent-Based Embedded Systems design Techniques - PREDATOR Design for Predictability and Efficiency - Quasimodo Quantitative System Properties in Model-Driven Design of Embedded Systems. - MNEMEE - EMUCO Embedded Multi-Core - JEOPARD Java Environment for Parallel Realtime Development - 3.
+ArtistDesign will impact R&D activities from an organizational perspective.
 The NoE will explicitly aim to create a context, an infrastructure and a culture for embedded systems design.
-This will be achieved via the JPA activities, and also by the growing community spirit generated.

-More specifically, to ensure a durable structuring, and coordination of the embedded systems design community, the NoE actively works in the following directions:

-- Exploitation and improvement of the existing Web Portal and Intranet for disseminating information and coordination R&D activities. - Continue efforts to reinforce the Embedded Systems Week, and to place embedded systems design at the heart of the DATE conference.
-We will pursue interaction with scientific organizations in the area (e.g.: ACM, IEEE, Euromicro, DATE), to further structure the scientific event landscape. - Work and interaction with and within ARTEMIS/ARTEMISIA will be pursued, to ensure tight interaction between the academic and industrial components of the embedded systems design community. - A very promising perspective we are currently investigating is in setting up a European Institute of Technology (EIT), on Embedded Systems.
+This is achieved via the JPA activities, and also by the growing community spirit generated. - More specifically, to ensure a durable structuring, and coordination of the embedded systems design community, the NoE actively works in the following directions: - ➤ Exploitation and improvement of the existing Web Portal and Intranet for disseminating information and coordination R&D activities. - ➤ Continue efforts to reinforce the Embedded Systems Week, and to place embedded systems design at the heart of the DATE conference.
+We will pursue interaction with scientific organizations in the area (e.g.: ACM, IEEE, Euromicro, DATE), to further structure the scientific event landscape. - Work and interaction with and within ARTEMIS/ARTEMISIA is pursued, to ensure tight interaction between the academic and industrial components of the embedded systems design community. - A very promising perspective we are currently investigating is in setting up a European Institute of Technology (EIT), on Embedded Systems.
 Funding for EITs is planned within IST FP7.
 Our community is well-positioned for this, in terms of credibility, critical mass, excellence and organizational infrastructures.
 Naturally, competition for these funds is fierce.
-Nonetheless, we are convinced that, if Embedded Systems are selected for funding, that our community will be at the heart of an EIT on this topic. - To ensure the sustainability of the community beyond the ArtistDesign funding period, it is important to set up a lasting coordination structure.
+Nonetheless, we are convinced that, if Embedded Systems are selected for funding, that our community will be at the heart of an EIT on this topic. - ➤ To ensure the sustainability of the community beyond the ArtistDesign funding period, it is important to set up a lasting coordination structure.
 A solution to be explored would be through a specific ARTEMISIA Working Group.

 As a fallback solution, we could alternately set up the ArtistInstitute as a non-profit organization.
 In complement to coordinating the community, it would provide interaction and collaboration with the European large companies and SMEs in Embedded Systems, leveraging on its network of top European researchers. - 4.
 ArtistDesign will have structural impact on European education in Embedded Systems Design, by: - Integrating state of the art knowledge into the curricula, and accelerating the convergence towards unified multi-disciplinary approaches. - Promoting approaches, techniques, which are well-adapted to meeting current and future industrial needs.

-1.3.
-S/T Methodology and Associated Work Plan: Joint Programme of Activities (JPA)
+1.3 S/T Methodology and Associated Work Plan: Joint Programme of Activities (JPA)

-1.3.1.
-Overall Strategy and General Description
+1.3.1 Overall Strategy and General Description